FlashNorm: Fast Normalization for Transformers: Extensions

-Fig. \ref{fig3}(a) shows an FFN with a GLU variant \citep{GLU} and flash normalization at its input.
-The flash normalization requires two sets of $f$ multipliers at the outputs of the Gate and Up linear layers in Fig. \ref{fig3}(a).
-One set can be deferred to the FFN output in Fig. \ref{fig3}(b), which saves $f - n$ multipliers.
+For GLU-variant FFNs~\citep{GLU}, the FlashNorm at the FFN input requires scaling at both the Gate and Up projection outputs, see Fig. \ref{fig3}(a).
+One of these scaling operations can be deferred to the FFN output, saving $f - n$ multiply operations as shown in Fig. \ref{fig3}(b).
+See appendix for FFNs with ReLU, ReGLU and Bilinear GLU variants.

-\textbf{Special case for ReGLU and Bilinear GLU}: If the activation function is ReLU (aka ReGLU \citep{GLU}) or just linear (aka bilinear GLU \citep{GLU}), then we can also eliminate the scaling before the activation function and combine it with the scaling at the output as illustrated in Fig. \ref{fig4}(b), which saves $2f - n$ multipliers.
-Now the output scaling is using the reciprocal of the squared RMS as scaling value, which is the same as the reciprocal of the mean-square (MS):